What's the recovery like for P-Shot (Priapus Shot)?

 Day of treatment

-Topical numbing applied.
-PRP injections cause minimal discomfort.
-Mild soreness and possible bruising at injection sites afterward.
+Topical numbing is applied first, so the PRP injections cause minimal discomfort.
+Afterward, mild soreness and possible bruising at the injection sites.

 Days 1–2

-Soreness resolves.
-Any bruising fades within a few days.
+Soreness resolves and any bruising fades within a few days.

 Weeks 2–12

-PRP stimulates tissue regeneration and blood flow.
-Improvement in sensitivity and function builds gradually.
-Most patients notice meaningful results at 4–12 weeks.
+The important part is the timeline: PRP stimulates tissue regeneration and blood flow gradually, so improvement in sensitivity and function builds over weeks.
+Most people notice meaningful results at 4 to 12 weeks, not immediately.

 Recovery tips